-If your home or business falls within the boundaries of a CCA, you are considered to be part of that CCA’s territory customer, you will automatically switch to CCA service unless you affirmatively opt out.
-CCAs have the discretion to offer CCA Service to any commercial and industrial (C&I) customer within the CCA’s service area.
+If your home or business falls within the boundaries of a CCA, you are considered to be part of that CCA’s territory customer, and you will automatically switch to CCA service unless you affirmatively opt out.
+CCAs have the discretion to offer CCA Service to any Commercial and Industrial (C&I) customer within the CCA’s service area.

 Once you become a CCA Service customer, you will continue to receive your monthly bill from SCE.
 CCA electric generation charges, as well as SCE transmission and distribution charges, will be included on your SCE bill.

 When you pay your bill, SCE will transfer the electric generation portion of your payment to your CCA.

 View the video How Your CCA Works with SCE.